prestonharberts/bib/Bible/gen48.md

 Israel stretched out his right hand and placed it on Ephraim’s head, although he was the younger.
 Crossing his hands, he put his left hand on Manasseh’s head, for Manasseh was the firstborn.
 ###### 15
 > Then he blessed Joseph and said,
->  “ May the God before whom my fathers
+> “May the God before whom my fathers
->  “ Abraham and Isaac walked—
+> “Abraham and Isaac walked—
->  “ The God who has been my shepherd
+> “The God who has been my shepherd
->  “ All my life long to this day,
+> “All my life long to this day,
 ###### 16
->  “ The angel who has protected me
+> “The angel who has protected me
->  “ From all harm—
+> “From all harm—
->  “ Bless these boys.
+> “Bless these boys.
->  “ May my name be named in them,
+> “May my name be named in them,
->  “ And the name of my fathers Abraham and Isaac.
+> “And the name of my fathers Abraham and Isaac.
->  “ May they grow into a multitude on the earth.”
+> “May they grow into a multitude on the earth.”
 ###### ¶ 17
 When Joseph saw that his father placed his right hand on Ephraim’s head, it displeased him.
 So he took his father’s hand to move it from Ephraim’s head to Manasseh’s head.
 ###### 18